What is IFT? & What does it mean

 How Interferential Therapy works

-Unlike TENS, which delivers intermittent pulses to stimulate surface nerves and block the pain signal, IFT delivers a continuous stimulation deep into the affected tissue.
+Unlike TENS machines, which delivers intermittent pulses to stimulate surface nerves and block the pain signal, IFT machines deliver a continuous stimulation deep into the affected tissue.
 The stimulation both blocks pain and reduces swelling and inflammation which can cause pain.

 IFT achieves the deep penetration by using a 4000Hz carrier wave to overcome the skin impedance.